florish/florish/_drafts/shortening-the-feedback-loop.md

 ## How we manage projects

 Where I work, project teams usually consist of two to four developers, one of which also has the role of _project owner_.
 Being a project owner means tracking project progress, arranging meetings with the client, and also making sure features are ready for development.
-(The suggestions presented in this article are mostly based on my personal experiences as a project owner.)
+The suggestions presented in this article are mostly based on my personal experiences as a project owner.

 Project progress is tracked using [Trello](https://trello.com).
 A typical project board looks something like this:

 <<BOARD PICTURE>>

+[Lists on the board:]

+* Backlog
+* Up Next
+* Doing
+* Review
+* Master / Staging

 Each card on the board represents a feature.
 Progress is tracked by moving feature between lists (Trello's name for the columns on a board).